 - Nvidia control for monitors, if using Nvidia graphics card.
 This application can be launched by right-clicking in the desktop and choosing NVIDIA Control Panel.

-- Unplug external monitor (if laptop).
+- Disconnect external monitor (if laptop).
 This forces all windows to appear on the laptop screen.

 - Windows + P, and select PC screen only (if laptop).

 - If it is a general windows issue:

 - The Move Windows tool for Windows Vista, Windows 7, and Windows 8: https://sourceforge.net/projects/movewindows/files/latest/download

 - SOLIDWORKS User Interface registry key (from https://forum.solidworks.com/thread/203854).
 Those registry settings control location and size settings for the various SOLIDWORKS windows.
 They take effect the next time SOLIDWORKS launches, and are automatically overwritten to each time SOLIDWORKS is properly closed (crashes usually do not count).

 - Start > type “regedit” and select it or run as admin > HKEY_CURRENT_USER\Software\Solidworks\SOLIDWORKS 20XX (select the year version)\User Interface\Dialogs

 - Right-click this folder and rename it

 - Launch SOLIDWORKS and re-test the behavior.
 This last step should re-create the original folder with location and size settings that hopefully work better.